 Difference between ISO9000 and SEI-CMM.

-ISO9000 is an international standard of quality management and quality assurance.
-It certifies the companies that they are documenting the quality system elements which are needed to run a efficient and quality system.
+ISO 9000 is an international standard for quality management and quality assurance, published by the International Organization for Standardization.
+It certifies that companies are documenting and following the quality system elements needed to run an efficient and quality-driven system.
+ISO 9000 is universally accepted across many countries and industries.

 SEI-CMM